pkmn/engine/src/lib/gen1/README.md

   implement the [Rage and Thrash / Petal Dance accuracy bug](https://www.youtube.com/watch?v=NC5gbJeExbs))

-Logically, the data about which Pokémon has been transformed into belongs in the `Volatiles` structure, but due to space constraints it is stored in `Boosts.transform` instead.

 #### `Stats` / `Boosts`

 [Stats](https://pkmn.cc/bulba/Stat) and [boosts (stat modifiers)](https://pkmn.cc/bulba/Stat#Stat_modifiers) are stored logically, with the exception that boosts should always range from `-6`...`6` instead of `1`...`13` as on the cartridge.

-As noted above, the data about which Pokémon has been transformed into when `Volatiles.Transform` is set is stored in the `Boosts` structure as well - while it logically would make sense to store it in `Volatiles` there is space for it in the padding of `Boosts` and not in `Volatiles` so some logical consistency has been sacrificed at the altar of performance.

 ### `Move` / `Move.Data`